-This tutorial covers how to render an ocean scene using nothing but a polygon plane and a HDR image connected to a Sky shader.
+This tutorial covers how to render an ocean scene using nothing but a polygon plane and an HDR image connected to a Skydome light.
 The detail for the ocean shader will come from a vector displacement map.
 There are a variety of attributes to set when using displacement mapping.
-However, it is very simple to setup and get convincing results using the right settings.
+However, it is very simple to set up and get convincing results using the right settings.

 - Start off by creating a polygon plane that can be used as the ocean surface:

-- Create a Standard material and assign it to the polygon plane.
+- Create a Standard Surface shader and assign it to the polygon plane.
 Set the Diffuse to 0.
-Increase the Specular Weight to around 1 and enable Specular Fresnel (leave the Reflectance at Normal at 0).
-Increase the Refraction Weight to 1 (this will make the water transparent).
+Increase the Specular Weight to around 1.
+Increase the Transmission Weight to 1 (this will make the water transparent).
 Finally set the index of refraction to that of water 1.33.

 If the effect of the waves looks too sharp you could try blurring the vector displacement map in order to get smoother waves.